Coal Creek Watershed and Riparian Enhancement Project

 Methods:

 The removal of Russian olive and tamarisk will be conducted using hand-removal methods to ensure precision and minimize disturbance to the surrounding ecosystem.
 After cutting the invasive species, herbicide will be applied using the cut-stump method, which ensures targeted and effective treatment.
 The primary herbicides to be used are Glyphosate for Russian olive and Triclopyr for tamarisk.
 The majority of the cut material will be piled and burned to remove the invasive plants, while slash in areas with road access will be chipped to facilitate easier management and further treatment.
+Aerial seeding will be done with a diversified mix of grasses and forbs before mastication in early fall.
+Due to the nature of the terrain the option to use fixed wing or helicopter will be determined by the contractor.
+Seed will be obtained from the Great Basin Research Center (GBRC).
+Mastication will be completed with at least three (preferably multiple), mobile, tracked or wheeled, hydraulically or PTO driven, mechanical mulching/shredder (Bullhog) shall be furnished on a fully operational basis, with a competent, fully-qualified operator, and shall be capable of mulching/shredding live trees up to twenty-six (26) inches in diameter at twelve inches above ground level measured on the uphill side, per state contract.
+Grazing management will be no grazing for 2 growing seasons in treated areas, grazing will be monitored, and grazing agreements will be signed prior commencement to the project.
 Work on Bureau of Land Management (BLM) properties will be carried out by Utah Conservation Corps (UCC) crews or, if necessary, private contractors.
 For areas under the jurisdiction of Cedar City and Iron County, retreatment of Russian olive and tamarisk resprouts will be managed by local agencies.
-To minimize disruption to wildlife, all treatment activities will be conducted outside of bird nesting season and fish spawning season--specifically, after August 31st and before mid-April.
+To minimize disruption to wildlife, all treatment activities will be conducted outside of bird nesting season--specifically, after August 31st and before mid-April.
 This timing ensures the project does not interfere with critical periods for local wildlife.
 Following the initial treatment, seeding will be performed in the late fall, once all invasive material has been cut and removed.
 Pile burning will take place during the winter months, when weather conditions are favorable for safe and effective operations.
 If necessary, pile burning will be carefully conducted to further reduce fuel loads and complete the invasive species removal process.
 The project will include ongoing monitoring for resprouts over a two-year period post-treatment.
 If any regrowth occurs, it will be promptly addressed by the Utah Division of Forestry, Fire, and State Lands (FFSL), Iron County, and Cedar City, ensuring the long-term success of the restoration efforts.

 Monitoring: